 I just googled Gluten-Free and plantar fasciitis.
 Maybe it's because I'm no longer ingesting gluten?

-It would be just awesome if I could start wearing regular shoes and didn't have to always wear these dorky looking men's shoes.
+It would be just awesome if I could start wearing regular women's shoes and didn't have to always wear these dorky looking men's shoes.

 I used to wear sandals during the summer, or flip-flops.
 But my feet have been such a mess that I have had to wear the Nevados year round!

 UPDATE May 2016.
-I made the decision early on (obviously after this post) to never add gluten back into my diet.
-Two main reasons… I have one autoimmune disease which I know of: Hashimoto's Thyroiditis and I also have the MTHFR genetic mutation.
-Both are good reasons, in my opinion, to stay off gluten forever.
+I made the decision early on to forever avoid gluten.
+Two main reasons… I have one autoimmune disease which I know of: Hashimoto's Thyroiditis and also have the MTHFR genetic mutation.
+Both are good reasons to stay off gluten forever.